Our Privacy Policy

 Legal basesDescription

-For your contractWe use your data mainly to give you the products and services that you’ve asked for (for example, energy products) and to provide you with information about these products and services
+For your contractOur use of your personal data is necessary to give you the products and services that you’ve asked for (for example, energy products) and to provide you with information about these products and services

-Our legal obligationsOur use of your personal data is necessary so we can comply with our legal obligations
+Our legal obligationsOur use of your personal data is necessary so we can comply with our supply licence conditions, government obligations and any other legal or regulatory requirements.

 Our Legitimate InterestsIt might be in our interests to collect and use personal data, as we need this info to give you the services you want more effectively.
 When deciding whether it's in our interests to use your data, we will also consider your interests as a citizen and your rights under data protection laws.